cat-murphy/command-line-tutorial-murphy/tutorial/README.md

 csvgrep -c 'Request Description' -m "Maryland" data/ice-foia-logs/2024-09_FOIA_Log.csv
 ```

+**this is torture why do i do this to myself OMG you must be laughing so hard**

 Note that `csvgrep` only works on a single file at a time and also includes the header row in the output.
 The search is also case-sensitive, though there is a [way to specify case insensitve patterns](https://github.com/wireservice/csvkit/issues/248#issuecomment-32101897).

 How do we learn about the options of `csvgrep` when `man csvgrep` doesn't seem to work.
 In addition to *manual pages*, many commands have a help option which, when specified, will show help text.
 Conventionally, this option is `-h` or `--help`: